lzinga/TTTWeightedTraitorSelection/README.md

 1. Copy the folder `tttweightsystem` into your addons folder.
 2. Open the file lua/autorun/weightsystem_autorun.lua, at the top of the file there is a variable named **WeightSystem.StorageType**, set this to *mysql*, *sqlite*, or *json* based on your preferred saving method.
 3.
-  -  For SQL (MySql & sqlite), complete the installation of MySQLoo, and set up a database on your server, proceed to 4a.
+  -  For SQL (MySql & sqlite), complete the installation of MySQLoo, and set up a database on your server.
   -  For JSON, proceed to 4.
 4.
   - For SQL, Run your server once and it will generate a database-template.txt in `garrysmod/data/weightsystem`, copy and rename it to database.txt and edit the settings inside with your database connection info. (keep it in the same folder)